adapter-hub/adapters/adapter_docs/method_combinations.md

 [He et al. (2021)](https://arxiv.org/pdf/2110.04366.pdf) study various variants and combinations of efficient fine-tuning methods.
 Among others, they propose _Mix-and-Match Adapters_ as a combination of Prefix Tuning and parallel bottleneck adapters.
-This configuration is supported by adapter-transformers out-of-the-box:
+This configuration is supported by adapters out-of-the-box:

 ```python
 from transformers.adapters import MAMConfig